Top 10 Interview Questions | OWASP TOP 10

 OWASP Top 10 is a list of TOP 10 vulnerabilities released by OWASP.
-OWASP is a non-profit organization works for spreading awareness about practices for a secure web application.
-Here is the list of interview questions and answers of OWASP Top 10 which frequently asked in interviews.
+OWASP is a non-profit organization that works to spread awareness about practices for a secure web application.
+Here is the list of interview questions and answers of OWASP Top 10, which are frequently asked in interviews.

-Ans: OWASP is a non-profit organization which releases top 10 web vulnerabilities.
+Ans: OWASP is a non-profit organization that releases the top 10 web vulnerabilities.
 It works as a community of cybersecurity professionals, who constantly work to build an ecosystem for awareness about secure web applications.
-Recently, OWASP released new top 10 vulnerabilities for 2017:
+Recently, OWASP released new top 10 vulnerabilities for 2021:

 Q2.
 Mention what flaw arises from session tokens having poor randomness across a range of values?

 Ans: Session hijacking, is the issue related to A2: 2017 - Broken Authentication.
 It is also called cookie hijacking.
 In this type of attack, there is the possibility of exploitation of a valid computer session—sometimes also called a session key—to gain unauthorized access to information or services in a system.
 This flaw comes when there is poor randomness in the session key.

 - Prepared Statements with Parameterized Queries: Always ensure that your SQL interpreter can always differentiate between code and data.
 Never use dynamic queries which fail to find the difference between code and data.
 Instead, use static SQL query and then pass in the external input as a parameter to query.
 Use of Prepared Statements (with Parameterized Queries) forces the developer first to define all the SQL code and then pass each parameter to the query later.

 - Use of Stored Procedures: Stored Procedure is like a function in C where the database administrator calls it whenever he/she needs it.
 It is not completely mitigated SQL injection but definitely helps in reducing risks of SQL injection by avoiding dynamic SQL generation inside.